csound/csound/BUILD.md

 `brew install --HEAD csound`

+If you have a HEAD version already installed and you want to rebuild with newly updated code in the develop branch, use:

+`brew reinstall --HEAD csound`

 ### Building Csound using Homebrew-supplied dependencies

 If you would like to compile csound on macOS, you need to have its dependencies installed.